tigerfarm/arduino/Altair101/hardware/README.md

 [<img width="300px"  src="originalPricelist.jpg"/>](https://altairclone.com/ordering.htm)

-My Altair 101 parts listed [below](#altair-101-parts-list).
+My Altair 101 parts are listed [below](#altair-101-parts-list).

-Their Altar 8800 Clone has a supper case and more advanced electronic components that my design.

 ### Build steps,

-In the following video, the person is building an Altair 8800 Replica is using a similar strategy to my plan. https://www.youtube.com/watch?v=zqRILp6srBk&t=830s
+In the following video, the person is building an Altair 8800 Replica using a strategy that is similar to my plan. https://www.youtube.com/watch?v=zqRILp6srBk&t=830s

 Solder wires to the toggles and add the toggles onto the front panel.